zevbaker/Byte-me/For-Loop/Readme.md

 The equivalent Octal Number : 11

 54. Write a program in C to convert an octal number into binary.
-Go to the editor Test Data :
+Test Data :
 Input an octal number (using digit 0 - 7) :57
 Expected Output :